MarineQuest Saturday

 Stock Enhancement Research

-Come learn how Stock Enhancement Research scientists raise marine sport fish, such as red drum and spotted seatrout, using computer automation software and see the latest in marine aquaculture technology.
-Learn about our new Marine Fisheries Enhancement Center located in Apollo Beach, Florida, and how it will help support Florida’s world famous recreational fishery!
+Come learn how Stock Enhancement Research scientists raise marine sport fish such as red drum and spotted seatrout, from eggs to fingerling fish using computer automation software along with the latest in marine aquaculture technology.
+The new Marine Fisheries Enhancement Center is located in Apollo Beach Florida, and will raise and release marine sport fish to support Florida’s world famous recreational fishery.

 FWC at MarineQuest